w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 [![img](http://img.youtube.com/vi/thgtXq5YMOo/0.jpg)](https://www.youtube.com/watch?v=thgtXq5YMOo)

-### How to include your parachain in polkadot
+### How to deploy your parachain or parathread in Polkadot

+#### Parachain

 In order to include your parachain into the Polkadot network, you will need to acquire a parachain slot.

 Parachain slots will be sold in open auctions, the mechanics of which can be found on the [parachain auction](learn-auction) page of the wiki.

+#### Parathread

+Parathreads will not require a parachain slot, so you will not need to engage in the candle auction mechanism.
+Instead, you will be able to register your parathread code to the Relaychain for a fee and from then be able to start participating in the per-block auctions for inclusion of your state transition into the Relaychain.

+For more information on how parathread per-block auctions work, see the more detailed [parathread](learn-parathread) page.

-## So you want to build a smart contract
+## So you want to build a smart contract...

 The Polkadot relay chain itself will not support smart contracts but since Polkadot is a network of many heterogeneous blockchains, there will be parachains that do.